How to Set Up a Professional Free Business Email Address

 If you want to delete the email account, you’ll find the delete option at the bottom of this page.

-We hope this article was helpful to you.
+We hope this article helped you learn how to get a business email for free.
 Since you’re setting up an email account for your business, you might also want to know how to get started with email marketing.